SharePoint/sp-dev-docs/docs/general-development/what-s-new-in-access.md

-When a new Access application is created, Access Services in SharePoint Server 2013 creates a new Application database that stores the data, view, queries and macros contained in the app.
+When a new Access application is created, Access Services in SharePoint creates a new Application database that stores the data, view, queries and macros contained in the app.
 The Access Services 2013 System database can be configured to create new Application databases on a separate SQL Server 2012 server.